 Sister Carmen Community Center is a local pantry for the less fortunate. and is based in Lafayette.
 Call 303-665-4342.

 In addition to those options, several other food banks and pantries serve the region.
 They may have free food, Christmas meals, and maybe basic goods such as clothing.
 More on food pantries in Boulder.

 Nederland Community Presbyterian Church - The non-profit runs an emergency food pantry which is open to residents of western Boulder county.
 Nederland (303) 258-3579

 St. Thomas Food Bank - Two programs run include a free food package once a month to any individual or family in need, and the non-profit also distributes government food commodities on a monthly basis to those in need.
 Click here to learn more on food stamps.
 Call (303) 444-4159

 Emergency Family Assistance Association (EFAA) - Meets local residents emergency needs for short term help with food, rent and housing expenses, transportation costs, and utility bills.
 303-442-3042

 Many other services may be offered by the non-profit EFAA.
+Applicants range from the underemployed to seniors and single parents, among others from the community.
 Find how else they can help, and locate programs from Emergency Family Assistance Association.

 Another option is OUR Center. (dial 303-772-5529).
 They administer what is known as a Basic Needs program.
 This resource involves professional caseworkers and highly trained volunteers meeting with an applicant.
 If they are found to be qualified, they can receive emergency food, heating bill aid, transportation, utilities, furniture, money to pay for minor medical prescriptions, referrals for emergency shelter, and homeless-prevention help, including rent assistance, referrals to mortgage programs, and utility assistance.
 This is a crisis / emergency program.
 Find information on Colorado mortgage programs.
 Read more.